 - Big Eater: Q-Taro can eat twenty times the amount a regular human consumes.

-- Breaking the Fourth Wall: It managed to combine this with Deus ex Machina in its Grand Finale.
+- Breaking the Fourth Wall: It managed to combine this with Deus ex Machina in the 1965-67 anime’s Grand Finale.
 The heroes are captured and all hope seems to be lost when they are suddenly rescued by Perman.
 They ask who he is, and he declares himself to be the star of the show.
 Q-Taro then angrily informs Perman that his show starts next week, and he's arrived a week too early.
 Sure enough, Perman debuted the following week in Little Ghost Q-Taro's former time slot.

 - The Cameo: The ramen man Koike makes cameos in tons of other Fujiko Fujio works.